HellsJanitor/28-Alphas-Later/README.md

 Hazmat zombies are now immune to burning.

 New Bunker Buster zombie.
-Only appears during bloodmoon(s), and can appear from the very first Bloodmoon.
+Only appears during blood moon(s), and can appear from the very first Bloodmoon.
 You’ll want to take it out quickly … think of it as a “light” demolition zombie.

 Demolition zombies appear at a much earlier gamestage.